 2) Building partnerships and increasing the efficiency of policy work: of course, the key to success is to do it together with other leading organizations.
-Therefore, I seek and joined different organizations that are focused on "Future risks", "Global Risks" or "Frontier Risks", which are other names usually used for GCRs outside academia.
+Therefore, I sought and joined different organizations that are focused on "Future risks", "Global Risks", or "Frontier Risks", which are other names usually used for GCRs outside academia.
 Some outputs that came out from those relations include the co-production of International Policy Reports that by myself would have been much harder and taken more time to achieve:

 WHO's Dual-use of technology report (as a participant in the foresight exercise).

 G20's Foresight report (as an S20 member ).

 UNDRR's new scientific agenda for Sendai Framework (as part of the expert review group).